DionneMaguire/dionnes_wines/README.md

 ### Checkout page

 The checkout page is split into 2 columns.
-The first column holds the delivery information for the user and the secong column holds the order summary.
+The first column holds the delivery information for the user and the second column holds the order summary.

 ![checkout](/documentation/images/checkout.png)